-Ellen SANDELL: On the point of order, Acting Speaker, the lead speaker of a party has licence to give a wideranging speech on the budget.
+Ellen SANDELL: On the point of order, Speaker, the lead speaker of a party has licence to give a wideranging speech on the budget.

-The ACTING SPEAKER (Daniela De Martino): It has been a wideranging debate.
+The ACTING SPEAKER (Daniela De Martino): I will rule on the point of order.
+It has been a wideranging debate.
 I draw the member back to the budget, but it has been a wideranging debate.